GrapheneOS/platform_system_extras/simpleperf/doc/scripts_reference.md

 ## Viewing the profile

+Scripts in this section are for viewing the profile or converting profile data into formats used by external UIs.
+For recommended UIs, see [view_the_profile.md](view_the_profile.md).

 ### report.py

 report.py is a wrapper of the `report` command on the host.
 It accepts all options of the `report`